PumpFetch/PumpFetch/README.md

 ### Bot Deployer
 - **File:** `bot_deployer.py`
 - **Functionality:**
-  Identifies wallets that repeatedly deploy bots to invest in the coin.
-This module aggregates transaction data and flags wallets that exhibit automated investing behavior, storing these records in a dedicated table.
+  Identifies wallets that deploy bots to automatically invest in the coin.
+This module aggregates transaction data and flags wallets that exhibit repeated automated behavior, storing these records in a dedicated table.

 ---